POSTED BY December 19, 2017 COMMENTS (42)ON

 Just because you were not able to save enough for future, no one is going to give you money at your retirement.

-So take charge of this fact, and act on it.
+So take charge of your future now, and act on it.
 Work on your income, work on your expenses and make a start.
 Start saving with Rs 1,000 a month first, then Rs 2,000 and eventually go up and up.

 Even if you are able to save Rs 5,000 or Rs 10,000 a month at minimum, a good retirement corpus can be generated.
 You will not be a RICH guy, but you will have something to fall back on at least.